 Bistrot de L’Oulette

-Paris is known for many dishes and one of the most popular is escargot (snails).
-For years I have searched for “the best escargot” but usually wind up with a dish that is “just ok.“ However, after my experience at Bistrot L’Oulette in Le Marais, I think I may have finally found "the best.”
+Paris is known for many dishes and one of it’s most popular is escargot (snails).
+For years, I have searched for “the best escargot” but usually wind up with a dish that is “just ok.“ However, after my experience at Bistrot L’Oulette in Le Marais, I think I may have finally found "the best.”

 Service - I am starting with service because from the very beginning Emanuel, my waiter, was so nice, attentive and informative.
 I was not that hungry and did not want a full dinner.
 Just a few appetizers - one of them being escargot.
 I explain all of this to Emanuel who, after I had made my selection, immediately began suggesting the order in which I should have each dish.
 Afterwards he proceeded to help pair my wine with the meal - and I will add, the wine he suggested was wonderful.
 In addition to the food order and wine suggestions, I was given a brief explanation as to his culinary reasoning.